particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 ## Overview

-The M SoM module contains the following functional units:
+The Particle M SoM contains the following functional units:

 - M.2 SoM form-factor, like the B Series SoM
 - Can use cellular or Wi-Fi (2.4 GHz or 5 GHz) for the cloud connection